jftl6y/azure-ilb-ase-firewall/Readme.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template deploys an **ILB ASE** with Azure Firewall and SQL Managed Instances into Azure.
+This template deploys an **ILB ASE** with Azure Firewall and SQL Managed Instance into Azure.